mbientlab/MetaWear-SDK-Cpp/cppdocs/source/neopixel.rst

 NeoPixel
 ========
+Neopixels are a specific brand of individually addressable RGB LED (typically sold as a strip).
+Individually addressable means you can program the fourth LED in the strip to do one thing and the first to do another.

 The firmware can communicate with `WS2811 <http://www.world-semi.com/en/Driver/Lighting_LED_driver_chip/WS2811/>`_ powered NeoPixel strands.

 NeoPixel functions are defined in the `neopixel.h <https://mbientlab.com/docs/metawear/cpp/latest/neopixel_8h.html>`_ header file.

 Strand Initialization
 ---------------------